PeterConstable/PythonTutorial/8_List_Tuple_Range.md

 ## A brief intro to iterables

 Later in this lesson, we'll need to mention objects that are _iterables_.
-An iterable object is capable of producing a sequence.
+An iterable object is capable of producing a sequence (or, more precisely, is capable of returning its members one at a time).
 It can be a sequence itself, in the sense of containing elements; but it might not be.
 To qualify as an iterable, it just needs to be able to _provide a sequence_ when used in contexts that expect a sequence.

 The ```str```, `list` and `tuple` types are iterable types that are also sequences.